lucianRosuAtc/lucianRosuAtc/README.md

 ### My Goal:

 I am exploring opportunities to develop my programming skills.
-I am now looking for a Junior or Internship position in a mission-driven company to further develop my skills while contributing to a production-level code base.
+I am now looking for a Junior or Associate position in a mission-driven company to further develop my skills while contributing to a production-level code base.

 ### Portfolio: